RareBreeds/Orbits/manual/docs/index.md

 A rising edge advances the current beat.
 Schmitt triggered.

 ### Sync : Input
-Resets the current beat to the first beat of the rhythm which is always 12 o'clock on the display.
+A rising edge resets the current beat to the first beat of the rhythm which is always 12 o'clock on the display.
 Schmitt triggered.

-This input is synchronous, the sync is only applied if a rising edge of Clk happens whilst sync is high.

 ### Length : Input
 The number of beats in the rhythm.
 Integer range between 1 to 32 inclusive.